 - You don’t need to say anything extremely witty.
 It’s better to be sincere and genuine.

-- Once you have talked for a while, especially if you have known the person for some time, it might be appropriate to move on to more personal topics, for example, relationships, family matters, personal feelings, spiritual beliefs etc…
+- Once you have talked for a while, especially if you have known the person for some time, it might be appropriate to move on to more personal topics,e.g relationships; family matters; personal feelings; spiritual beliefs; etc.

-- Remember to pay attention to your nonverbal behaviour -make eye contact and speak loudly enough that others can hear you!
+- Remember to pay attention to your nonverbal behaviour--make eye contact and speak loudly enough so that others can hear you.

 Tips for Keeping a Conversation Going:

-- Remember that a conversation is a two-way street – don’t talk too little, or too much!
-As much as possible, try to contribute to about one-half of the conversation when speaking one on one.
+- Remember that a conversation is a 2-way street – don’t talk too little, or too much.
+As much as possible, try to contribute to about one-half of the conversation when speaking 1-on-1.